benjaminaugust/BindUp/README.md

 }
 ```

-Check the `book.schema.json` file in the `schemas` directory of this project's repo to learn which properties are valid.
+Check the spec in `config-spec.md` for a full list of valid properties.

 Required properties: